antirez/linenoise/README.markdown

 Linenoise is very easy to use, and reading the example shipped with the library should get you up to speed ASAP.
 Here is a list of API calls and how to use them.
+Let's start with the simple blocking mode:

     char *linenoise(const char *prompt);